spryker/spryker-docs/docs/scos/dev/data-import/202204.0/data-importers-overview-and-implementation.md

 Then you can run the `./vendor/bin/console data:import --config=path/to/config.yml` command to import all the data from the `config.yml` file.
 See [Importing Data](/docs/scos/dev/data-import/{{page.version}}/importing-data-with-a-configuration-file.html) for more details about this and other import commands you can use.

-On the project level, you can set a default configuration file path in `DataImportConfig::getDefaultYamlConfigPath()` so this file will be used when `--config` option is not specified, for example, when you run the `./vendor/bin/console data:import` command.
+On the project level, you can set a default configuration file path in `DataImportConfig::getDefaultYamlConfigPath()` so this file will be used when the `--config` option is not specified—for example, when you run the `./vendor/bin/console data:import` command.

 Be advised that some of the importers are related to the data that is imported by another one.
 For example, *Product Concrete Importer* will not work if there are no abstract products in a database because a particular product cannot exist without an abstract.
 The same goes for all data with relations.
 Therefore, make sure to check the database relations or dependencies in [Execution Order of Data Importers in Demo Shop](/docs/scos/dev/data-import/{{page.version}}/demo-shop-data-import/execution-order-of-data-importers-in-demo-shop.html) before running the importers.

 ## Implementation overview

-Currently, we have two approaches to data importers.
+Currently, there are two approaches to data importers.
 Most of the importers are project-based, but there are a few module-based importers.
-The main difference is the way the importer should be enabled.
+The main difference is the way the importer is enabled.

 **Modular Data Importers (coming from vendor):**